hartrock/Inspector/README.md

 Needed infrastructure for Inspector - `./snapshot.lsp` - is quite big, but for snapshot'ing - `./snapshot.lsp` - only loading of two modules is needed.

-##### Ping-pong demo
+##### Ping-pong mode demo

-This shows a ping-pong-like control flow between Inspector server and browser GUI, which works without user interaction after a few preparatory steps: just run
+This demo shows a ping-pong-like control flow between Inspector server process and its browser GUI, which works without user interaction after a few preparatory steps: just run
   `./startIt_pingPong.lsp`
-; more info in its terminal output.
+: info about how to proceed from browser GUI will be shown in its terminal output.

-This ping-pong mechanism is suited for viewing changes of symbol values of some interesting lambda/macro/list in time.
+This ping-pong mode is suited for viewing changes of symbol values of some interesting lambda/macro/list in time.
-Their symbols will be put together in a user created folder in advance (creation simply by double-click or Return).
-Changed values of these symbols will be automatically updated in browser view this way.
+Their symbols will be put together in one or more user created folders in advance (creation simply by double-click or Return).
+Changed values of these symbols will be automatically updated in browser view, if pinp-pong mode has been triggered by opening all of these user created folders (no buttons needed so far).

+Note:
-In opposite to viewing symbols state snapshots of other newLISP processes, whole Inspector infrastructure is needed here.
+In opposite to viewing symbols state snapshots of other newLISP processes, whole Inspector infrastructure is needed for ping-pong mode to work.